ncg777/MyLilRAG/README.md

 ### Prerequisites

-Before running the application, ensure you have the following installed:
+Before running the application, ensure you have the following installed/setup:

 - [Java](https://www.java.com/)
-- OpenAI and Groq API keys set as OPENAI_API_KEY GROQ_API_KEY environment variables.
 - local ollama running nomic-embed-text for the embeddings.
 - Neo4j database instance for the embedding store running in a Docker with NEO4J_AUTH set to none.
+- Optionally OpenAI and/or Groq API keys set as OPENAI_API_KEY and GROQ_API_KEY environment variables.

 ```bash
 docker run \